 And when and where should you do it?

-And residents in Spain need to pay income tax on the income they receive worldwide, no matter the country that money is coming from.
+And residents in Spain pay income tax on the income they receive worldwide, no matter the country that money is coming from.

 And now maybe the question you were looking for…